HyprPixl/vigilant-octo-spoon/README.md

 ### Overview

-The tool uses Selenium WebDriver to:
-- Navigate through all 300+ pages of tariff documents
+The tool drives the DevExpress grid with Selenium to gather tariff ids, then uses HTTP requests to download the XML exports:
+- Navigates to the "All Tariffs" view and steps through each page of the grid
-- Click on XML links in the XML column
+- Extracts every tariff export id exposed in the pagination sequence
-- Handle the Export XML popup by:
-  - Selecting all status checkboxes
-  - Choosing plain text XML format
-  - Clicking export to download files
+- Posts the same payload a browser would send to download the XML export with all status filters enabled and the plain text format selected
-- Save all XML files to a `TariffXML` folder
+- Saves the XML files to the `TariffXML` folder

 ### Requirements

 - Python 3.7+
-- Chrome browser installed
+- Google Chrome installed (required for Selenium WebDriver)
 - Internet connection

 ### Installation